 Students are to wear conservative hair styles which are clean, neat, and kept off the collar.
 The hair must not fall forward while bending.
 Hair must remain up until the uniform is removed.
-A conservative barrette or flat hair clip of the same color as the hair may be worn to secure the hair off the collar.
+A conservative barrette or hair clip of neutral color may be worn to secure the hair off the collar.
 No scrunchies, bows, or other hair ornaments will be permitted.
 Student hair must be a naturally occurring color, no faddish coloring will be permitted.
 A neat, clean, well-maintained beard or moustache may be worn.